 The system creates significant events on the network, and then nodes can validate transactions based on whether those happen before or after that event.

 Proof of Importance

 The blockchain is a system of scores that determine how important you are.
 The higher your coin count, the better!
 You can also increase this score by harvesting coins; if enough people do so, their importance will rise even higher.

 Proof of Capacity

 The idea is that you’re only using up space on your hard drive, not processing power.
 So the larger it would be for each user and their available capacity-the more validation chances they get to solve blocks!

 Proof of Burn

 Here, the blockchain works by burning coins to keep the network stable.
-So, the users would send some of their coins to an eater address and burn them so that they can participate in consensus.
+So, the users would send some of their currencies to an eater address and burn them so that they can participate in consensus.

 Proof of Weight